robertmuth/Cwerg/FE/Docs/ast.md

 Test actual expression (run-time) type

     Typically used when `expr` is a tagged union type.
-    Otherwise, the node can be constant folded.
+    Otherwise, the node can be evaluated at compile-time/ constant folded.

     `type` can be a tagged union itself.